Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

 -  inchirieri.txt — Logs rental transactions.

 This approach provides simplicity and portability, making it ideal for early-stage software development projects.
-      -  Validates unique IDs, non-empty fields, and correct date formats.

-      -  Prevents the entry of incorrect or corrupt data into the system.